 Background on The Paris Review

 George Plimpton with writers outside of Café Tournon, Paris, 1950s.
-Front row, from left: Vilma Howard, Jane Lougee, Muffy Wainhouse, Jean Garrigue.
+Front row, from left: Vilma Howard, Jane Lougee (with Fuki), Muffy Wainhouse, Jean Garrigue.
 Second row: Christopher Logue, Richard Seaver, Evan Connell, Niccolò Tucci, Eugene Walter, unidentified, Peter Huyn, Alfred Chester, Austryn Wainhouse.
-Back row: George Plimpton, Michel van der Plats, James Beoughton, William Gardner Smith, Harold Witt.
+Back row: George Plimpton, Michel van der Plas, William Pène du Bois, James Broughton, William Gardner Smith, Harold Witt.

 An international literary quarterly, The Paris Review was founded in Paris in 1953 by Peter Matthiessen (1927–2014), Harold L. Humes (1926–1992), and George Plimpton (1927–2003).
 Dissatisfied with the emphasis on criticism in the literary magazines of the time, Matthiessen and Humes conceived of a new review to feature original works of fiction and poetry rather than “writing about writing.”
 Matthiessen invited George Plimpton, then a student at Cambridge University, to become editor, a position he held until his death.
 Subsequent generations of editors have had a hand at editing the magazine as well, lending a vitality rare in a literary undertaking of such longevity.

 William Styron, one of the publication's advisory editors, stated the purpose of The Paris Review and defined its editorial policy in a letter in the first issue.
 “Dear reader,” he wrote,